aalhossary/pyemgpipeline/paper/paper.md

 Within this package, class [DataProcessingManager](https://aalhossary.github.io/pyemgpipeline/api/pyemgpipeline.wrappers.html#dataprocessingmanager) is designed for high-level, guided processing, and users are encouraged to use it to adhere to accepted EMG processing conventions.

-\autoref{fig:example} shows an example result of using `pyemgpipeline`.
-Please also refer to the [full documentation](https://aalhossary.github.io/pyemgpipeline/) and the [source code](https://github.com/aalhossary/pyemgpipeline) for detailed information.
+An example of using `pyemgpipeline` is shown in \autoref{fig:example}, where the original signals and the processed ones are displayed in subfigure (a) and (b) respectively.
+Please refer to the [full documentation](https://aalhossary.github.io/pyemgpipeline/) and the [source code](https://github.com/aalhossary/pyemgpipeline) for detailed information.

 # Statement of need